Search results for

 State legislators in Montana took things into their own hands, passing a state-wide ban on TikTok that would take effect on January 1, 2024.
 The ban never took effect, with judges shooting it down as unconstitutional and in violation of First Amendment free speech protections.
 Elsewhere, more states began banning the app on government-owned devices.

-2024: A new ban gains steam
+2024: A new ban takes hold

 After mounting pressure, the House of Representatives passed a bill in March 2024 to force ByteDance to sell its ownership of TikTok in 165 days or face a complete ban in the US.
 The bill would still need to pass the US Senate to take effect, but President Biden has already stated that he would sign the bill if it passes.
-Despite this, his campaign is still actively using TikTok to reach younger voters.
+Despite this, his campaign was still actively using TikTok to reach younger voters.

 That first bill was stalled in the Senate and never put to a vote.
 However, another law, which would force ByteDance to divest within nine months, passed the House of Representatives and later the Senate in April 2024.
 This new law is tied to billions in aid for Ukraine, Israel, and Taiwan, as well as sanctions against Iran.